langnico/GEDI-BDL/README.md

-# Global canopy height estimation with GEDI LIDAR waveforms and Bayesian deep learning
+# Global canopy height regression and uncertainty estimation from GEDI LIDAR waveforms with deep ensembles

-This repository provides the code used to create the results presented in [Global canopy height estimation with GEDI LIDAR waveforms and Bayesian deep learning](https://arxiv.org/abs/2103.03975).
+This repository provides the code used to create the results presented in [Global canopy height regression and uncertainty estimation from GEDI LIDAR waveforms with deep ensembles](https://doi.org/10.1016/j.rse.2021.112760).

 ## Installation
 The code has been tested with `Python 3.8.5`.